-Example: Sharpen Steel has the text "Your next weapon attack this turn gains $+3\{p\}$.".
-When a weapon is activated to create an attack-proxy on the stack, Sharpen Steel's effect begins to apply to the attack-proxy.
-When the weapon becomes the chain link on the combat chain, Sharpen Steel's effect that applied to the attack-proxy, now applies to the weapon for that chain link only.
+Example: Sharpen Steel has the text "Your next weapon attack this turn gains +3{p}.".
+When a weapon is activated to create an attack-proxy on the stack, Sharpen Steel's effect applies to the attack-proxy.
+When the attack-proxy resolves and the weapon becomes the attack of chain link, Sharpen Steel's effect transfers from the attack-proxy to the weapon while it is the attack for that chain link only.